-Cancer services continue to be prioritised locally throughout the pandemic into 2021/22 to make sure that patients referred with suspicious symptoms are seen within 2 weeks of referral.
-Due to this prioritisation, and the focus on ensuring cancer services were not compromised by COVID-19, cancer performance has been extremely good in Gloucestershire with fewer people waiting and more patients being seen and treated within target than in 2019/20 before the pandemic occurred.
+Cancer services continue to be prioritised locally throughout the pandemic into 2022/23 to make sure that patients referred with suspicious symptoms are seen within 2 weeks of referral.
+Despite this, cancer performance has been challenging, with target treatment times following diagnosis generally being met, but targets missed for initial referral times and overall treatment times.